rnike/js13k-kontra-starter/README.md

 ## Notes

-- Put your TS or JS in `src/index.ts`
+- Put your code in `src/index.ts`
-- Put your css in `src/index.html`
+- Put your css in `src/index.css`
-- Put your images or other assets in `assets/`
+- Put your images or other assets in `src/assets/`
 - This starter pulls in [this plugin](https://github.com/facebook/create-react-app/blob/edc671eeea6b7d26ac3f1eb2050e50f75cf9ad5d/packages/react-dev-utils/InlineChunkHtmlPlugin.js#L10) from Facebook's [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) to inline the JS into the HTML file.